NEW FOR 2017/18

 The SMSA have been asked by several Community Development Workers if we could provide training for them across Scotland in ‘The SMSA Men’s Shed Development Process‘ which is successfully being used across Scotland.
 In January 2017 the first such training was held in the Moray NE Scotland area.
-In March Aberdeen city have a one day training booked with us.If you are an interested Community Development Worker or are starting to work with a local group setting up a Men’s Shed do get in touch with us and we will co ordinate a FREE training day for you, your colleagues in Council and TSI’s and your Shedders.
+Many areas across Scotland have benefited from this training day.If you are an interested Community Development Worker or are starting to work with a local group setting up a Men’s Shed do get in touch with us and we will co ordinate a FREE training day for you, your colleagues in Council and TSI’s and your Shedders.

 If you would like us to come to your area, please do get in touch –